 Richard G. Horan, Senior Managing Director

 Mr. Horan joined Slater in 2002 and focuses in the area of life sciences and biomedical technology.
-At Slater, he has led the fund’s investments in: NABsys, Inc., a venture-backed company developing DNA sequencing technology; Medrobotics, Inc., a developer of integrated systems for robotic surgery; IlluminOss Medical, a medical device company developing minimally-invasive therapy for fracture fixation; Mnemosyne Pharmaceuticals Inc., a drug discovery venture targeting NMDA receptor function for treating neuro-psychiatric conditions; Tivorsan Pharmaceuticals Inc., a biopharmaceutical company developing a therapeutic for muscular dystrophy; ProThera Biologics, Inc., a biopharmaceutical company developing protease inhibitors for treating inflammation; and CytoSolv Inc., a company focused on encapsulated cell therapy and regenerative medicine.
-Previous portfolio companies have included: Afferent Corp., which developed neurostimulation systems for stroke rehab and elderly balance; EpiVax, Inc., a pioneer in immuno-informatics; Concordia Medical, a developer of biomaterials for regenerative medicine; and Genome Corp., a developer of massively parallel systems for Sanger sequencing.
+At Slater, he has led the fund’s investments in: NABsys, a venture-backed company developing DNA sequencing technology; Medrobotics, a developer of integrated systems for robotic surgery; IlluminOss Medical, a medical device company developing minimally-invasive therapy for fracture fixation; Luc Therapeutics (formerly Mnemosyne Pharmaceuticals), a drug discovery venture targeting NMDA receptor function for treating neuro-psychiatric conditions; Tivorsan Pharmaceuticals, a biopharmaceutical company developing a therapeutic for muscular dystrophy; ProThera Biologics, a biopharmaceutical company developing protease inhibitors for treating inflammation; CytoSolv (acquired by Semma Therapeutics), focused on encapsulated cell therapy and regenerative medicine; and MindImmune Therapeutics, a drug discovery venture focused on neuroinflammation.
+Previous portfolio companies have included: Afferent Corp., which developed neurostimulation systems for stroke rehab and elderly balance; EpiVax, a pioneer in immuno-informatics; Concordia Medical, a developer of biomaterials for regenerative medicine; and Genome Corp., a developer of massively parallel systems for Sanger sequencing.

-Mr. Horan serves on advisory boards of the Brown Institute for Brain Science and the Norman Prince Neurosciences Institute at Rhode Island Hospital.
+Mr. Horan has served on advisory boards of the Brown Institute for Brain Science, the Norman Prince Neurosciences Institute at Rhode Island Hospital, and the George and Anne Ryan Institute for Neuroscience at URI.
 He represented Slater as a founder of the Rhode Island Center for Innovation and Entrepreneurship (RICIE).
-He is actively engaged with R.I.-based angel investor groups, including the Ocean State Angels and the Cherrystone Angel Group.
-He also serves on the Innovation Providence Implementation Council (IPIC), a collaborative initiative of the Greater Providence Chamber of Commerce.
+He is actively engaged with R.I.-based angel investor groups, including the Cherrystone Angel Group and the Ocean State Angels.
+He also serves on the Innovation Providence Council, a collaborative initiative of the Greater Providence Chamber of Commerce.

-Mr. Horan began his career in the investment banking business in 1980, when he joined the Capital Markets Group of BankAmerica, San Francisco, CA. In 1986, he joined the venture capital firm of Johnston Associates in Princeton, N.J., one of the original seed-stage investors in the field of biotechnology and life sciences.
+Mr. Horan began his career in the investment banking business in 1980, when he joined the Capital Markets Group of BankAmerica, San Francisco, CA. In 1986, he joined the venture capital firm of Johnston Associates in Princeton, N.J., one of the original seed-stage investors in the field of life sciences and biotechnology.
 In 1998, he founded Sachem Ventures LLC, an independent seed-stage venture development firm focused on life science and healthcare markets.

-During his tenure in the venture capital business, Mr. Horan has served as CEO of several portfolio companies, including: Immunicon Corp.
-(NASDAQ: IMMC), a Philadelphia-based developer of cellular diagnostic systems, where he was CEO from 1989-1991; Praelux Corp. (acquired by GE Healthcare), a Princeton-based venture developing advanced technology platforms for drug discovery, where he was CEO from 1992-1997; and M2S Inc. (acquired by Altaris Capital Partners), a medical imaging business based in Hanover, N.H., where he was CEO from 1998-1999.
+During his tenure in the venture capital business, Mr. Horan has served as CEO of several portfolio companies, including: Immunicon Corp. (acquired by Johnson & Johnson), a Philadelphia-based developer of cellular diagnostic systems, where he was CEO from 1989-1991; Praelux Corp. (acquired by GE Healthcare), a Princeton-based venture developing advanced technology platforms for drug discovery, where he was CEO from 1992-1997; and M2S Inc. (acquired by Altaris Capital Partners), a medical imaging business based in Hanover, N.H., where he was CEO from 1998-1999.